IRP-TU-BS/python-goal-babbling/README.md

 ### Documentation

-You can build a Sphinx documentation by running `tox`:
+You can build a Sphinx documentation by running `tox` in the root directory of the package:

 ```shell
 tox